werc - A sane web anti-framework

 Werc uses markdown by default (and the standard Perl markdown is included with the distribution), to format documents, but any other formatting system can be used.

-To get a copy of the latest stable code using mercurial, do:
+To get a copy of the latest development code using mercurial, do:

 You can also browse the online repository.